donnemartin/gitsome/README.md

 Tip: `.` is the short form of `source`, so you can run this instead:

     $ . ~/.bashrc

+#### For Zsh Users

+`zsh` includes a module which is compatible with bash completions.
+Download the `gh_complete.sh` file as above, and append the following into your `.zshrc`:

+    autoload bashcompinit
+    bashcompinit
+    source /path/to/gh_complete.sh

+.and then reload your `zshrc`:

+     $ source ~/.zshrc

 ### Optional: Installing `PIL` or `Pillow`